AtoosaFasihi/lab4-acit4640/README.md

 # lab4-acit4640

+---

-To test out this lab we need two VMs on any cloud service provider, I pesonally chose Digitalocean.
+To test out this lab we need two VMs on any cloud service provider, I pesonally chose *Digitalocean*.

-The VMs I created were Ubuntu 22.04 and Roxy 9/8.
+The VMs I created were *Ubuntu 22.04* and *Roxy 9/8*.

 Before setting up your VM, make sure you have an ssh key for the VMs.